An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Method development

-Fig.~\ref{fig:gcibm_demo} shows 2D and 3D schematic diagrams of a computational domain with an immersed boundary. $G$ denotes a ghost node, a computational node that locates at the numerical boundaries but outside the physical domain. $O$ denotes a boundary point with $\mathbf{GO}$ as the outward normal vector. $I$ is the image point of ghost node $G$ reflected by the physical boundary.
+Two- and three-dimensional Cartesian-grid-based computational domains with immersed boundaries are illustrated in Fig.~\ref{fig:gcibm_demo}, in which $G$ denotes a ghost node, a computational node that is outside the physical domain and locates at the numerical boundaries, $O$ denotes a boundary point with $\Vector{GO}$ as the outward normal vector, and $I$ is the image point of the ghost node $G$ reflected by the physical boundary.

-In the ghost-cell immersed boundary method \cite{tseng2003ghost}, the numerical boundary treatment is a reconstruction process of variable values at numerical boundaries via physical boundary conditions and variable values at interior physical domain.
-To construct the flow at numerical boundaries while admitting the existence of physical boundaries, the method of images \cite{chu1974boundary} is an effective way \cite{colella1990multidimensional, tseng2003ghost}.
-Therefore, the reconstruction of a generic flow variable $\psi$ at a ghost node $G$ is a two-step approach:
+In a direct forcing immersed boundary method, boundary treatment is mainly about constructing the flow at numerical boundaries.
+To obtain a proper ghost flow with the existence of physical boundaries effectively admitted, a two-step approach incorporating the method of images is commonly adopted:

-where $f(x, y, z)$ is a local reconstruction function of $\psi$ at spatial point $I$.
+where $\psi$ denotes a generic flow variable, $f(x, y, z)$ is a local reconstruction function of $\psi$ at the image point $I$.

+As the local reconstruction function will largely determine the numerical properties of the resulting immersed boundary method, we develop a novel three-step flow reconstruction scheme to achieve efficient, accurate, and robust boundary treatment for arbitrarily irregular and moving boundaries.